the right of the child.

 - at least in the case of a mature child, whether or not the child has unilaterally terminated a relationship from the parent from who support is sought.

-It is important to note that each case is different and that the court will look to a variety of factors when determining if adult child is entitled to child support.
-As such, an individual may want to contact a lawyer to determine if they have an obligation to continue paying child support for an adult child or if they are entitled to make a claim for child support for an adult child.
+It is important to note that each case is different and that the court will consider and weigh a variety of factors when determining if adult child is entitled to child support.
+Accordingly, you should strongly consider contacting the lawyers at Cote & Evans Trial Lawyers to get legal advice regarding whether you or the other parent has a continuing obligation to pay child support for an adult child.